noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 ### key APIs
+	- push sends info to service worker
+	- server displays notification to user
 #### service worker api
 	- responds to push message events in the background and relays them to your application
 	- see elseware in this doc for this shit

 #### Notifications API
+	- the action of the service worker sending the information to a user
 	- lets the app display system notifications to the user
 	- uses the same mechanisms as a native app (mostly)
 	- split into two non technical areaas